 Normally when I discuss which features on a pellet grill stand out to me I’ll start with the hopper size, ash management system etc. However, with Cuisinart Woodcreek and Twin Oaks grills, the first thing I want to draw your attention to is their lids.

 For instance, you don’t get a stainless steel lined lid on a Traeger Ironwood, you have to upgrade to a Timberline for a stainless steel insulated lid.
-Now, just to clarify, I’m not claiming the Woodcreek/Twin Oaks pellet grills are comparable to premium grade pellet grills in other areas because their not, and I’ll get into that below.
+Now, just to clarify, I’m not claiming the Woodcreek/Twin Oaks pellet grills are comparable to premium grade pellet grills in other areas because their not.
+Read more about that in my Traeger vs Cuisinart post.
 However, with regards to their lids, they are easily a step above the competition in their price bracket.

 Viewing Window and Perimeter Lid Gasket